 Access to firearms increases the risk of death by suicide by 300%.
 By storing our guns securely — locked, unloaded, and away from ammunition — we can help protect ourselves and our loved ones.

 Missouri has the 16th highest suicide rate in the nation.
 It also has the 11th highest suicide by firearm rate.
 This is why End Family Fire and Missouri Foundation for Health are partnering to ensure that Missourians understand the importance of safe gun storage.
 Conversations about safe storage between partners, families, friends, and co-workers can help prevent firearm suicide and keep us all safer.

 Read on for more information about how to make your home and community safer through safe firearm storage.

-If you or someone you know is experiencing suicidal thoughts or a crisis, please reach out to the National Suicide Prevention Lifeline at 800-273-8255 or text HOME to the Crisis Text Line at 741741.
+If you or someone you know is experiencing suicidal thoughts or a crisis, please reach out to the 988 Suicide & Crisis Lifeline by calling or texting 988 or text MOSAFE to 741741.

 What to Know

 A: From 2000 to 2020, the firearm suicide rate in Missouri increased by nearly 50%.
 And in 2020, the state’s suicide by firearm rate was 1.5 times higher than the national average.4 These rates cannot continue and this is an issue affecting every community.
 Missouri veteran suicide rates are nearly 2.5 times higher than the U.S. general population rate.5 In addition, from 2019 to 2020, firearm suicide rates for Black individuals in Missouri increased by more than 40%.